Timely Information for Strategic Persuasion: Conclusion

 \section{Conclusion}

-In this paper, we studied a dynamic variant of Bayesian persuasion in which a sender influences a receiver by controlling when to reveal information from binary CTMC sources.
+In this paper, we studied a dynamic variant of a persuasion problem in which a sender influences a receiver by controlling when to reveal information from binary CTMC sources.
 We derived a closed-form incentive-compatibility constraint for each source, showed that the single-source problem admitted an explicit solution, and formulated the multi-source problem under a total-rate budget.
 We then designed a globally convergent bisection algorithm computing the optimal state-dependent update rates using the active-set exhaustive search method.
 Our numerical results demonstrated monotone growth of the sender’s utility with budget, piecewise-constant active sets across budget regions, and predictable shifts under heterogeneous transition rates.
 As a future research direction, we plan to develop a more efficient algorithm that mitigates the need for the exhaustive solution method presented in Section~\ref{sect:multisourceproblem}.
-As another direction, we plan to extend our analysis to the multi-sender setting and investigate hierarchical equilibrium policies under both aligned and misaligned sender objectives.
+As a further direction, we plan to study multi-sender extensions and hierarchical equilibrium policies under both aligned and misaligned sender objectives.